Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Second-Order Method

 The modified Newton step can now be expressed as

 The full algorithm is shown in \cref{Alg: 2}.

 \begin{mypro} \cref{Alg: 2} converges to a stationary point of problem \eqref{equivalent problem}. \end{mypro}

-\quad \textit{Proof}: The proof is similar to \cref{convergence of algorithm 1} and is omitted.$ \square$ \begin{myrem} Throughout this paper, we assume $K$ is always strictly feasible, i.e., $\left[ \right]>0$ holds element-wisely, since otherwise the $\mathrm{log}(\cdot)$ will be infinite and the derivative does not exist.
-However, the strict feasibility of a linear matrix constraint is usually impossible.
-A trick that avoids the strict feasibility assumption is to relax the constraint by a sufficiently small number $\epsilon_r>0$.
+\quad \textit{Proof}: It is similar to \cref{convergence of algorithm 1} and is omitted.$ \square$ \begin{myrem} Throughout the previous discussions, we assume we can initialize a strictly feasible controller $K^{(0)}$, i.e., $\left[ \right]>0$ element-wisely, since otherwise the $\mathrm{log}(\cdot)$ will be infinite and the derivative does not exist.
+However, this inequality might not be strict for a general $K^{(0)}$ as the equality could hold for some stabilizing gains \cite{valcher2018state}.
+A trick that avoids this issue is to relax the constraint by a sufficiently small number $\epsilon_r>0$.
 In other words, the constraint of the original problem \eqref{equivalent problem} should be modified to $\left[ \right]\ge -\epsilon_r$.
 The initialization of $K^{(0)}$ is discussed in the next section.
 Our methods can easily be modified to consider this numerical modification.
 The $\epsilon_r$ is omitted in our main analysis to avoid confusion. \end{myrem}

+\begin{myrem} In terms of the complexity of FIPM and SIPM.
+Since $J(K)$ is strongly convex around the global minimizer \cite{bu2019lqr} and the log barrier term is convex, we can estimate the iteration complexity of FIPM and SIPM by assuming they are linearly convergent and quadratically convergent respectively.
+During each iteration, the computational complexity of deriving the gradient and Hessian are $\mathcal{O}(n^3)$ and $\mathcal{O}(mn^4)$.
+The computation of the modified Newton step involves the inverse of the Hessian matrix, which costs $\mathcal{O}(m^3n^3)$.
+The speed of FIPM and SIPM balances between iteration numbers and computational costs per iteration. \end{myrem}